-We are dependent upon our collaborative relationship with Teva to further develop and commercialize custirsen, and if our relationship were not to be successful or were to be terminated, we may not be able to effectively develop and/or commercialize custirsen, which would have a material adverse effect on the Company.
+We depend on our collaborative relationship with Teva to further develop and commercialize custirsen, and if our relationship is not successful or is terminated, we may not be able to effectively develop and/or commercialize custirsen, which would have a material adverse effect on our business.

-Under our Collaboration Agreement with Teva, we rely heavily on Teva to collaborate with us in respect of the development and global commercialization of custirsen.
-Furthermore, under such Collaboration Agreement, we and Teva must agree on any changes to the Clinical Development Plan for custirsen.
-As a result of our dependence on our relationship with Teva, the eventual success or commercial viability of custirsen is largely beyond our control.
-The financial returns to us, if any, under our Collaboration Agreement with Teva depend in large part on the achievement of development and commercialization milestones, plus a share of any revenues from sales.
-Therefore, our success, and any associated financial returns to us and our investors, will depend in large in part on the performance of Teva under the agreement.
+We depend on Teva to collaborate with us to develop and globally commercialize custirsen.
+Furthermore, under the Collaboration Agreement, we and Teva must agree on any changes to the clinical development plan for custirsen.
+As a result of our dependence on Teva, the eventual success or commercial viability of custirsen is largely beyond our control.
+The financial returns to us, if any, under the Collaboration Agreement depend in large part on the achievement of development and commercialization milestones, plus a share of any revenue from sales.
+Therefore, our success, and any associated financial returns to us and our investors, will depend in large part on Teva's performance under the Collaboration Agreement.
 We are subject to a number of additional specific risks associated with our dependence on our collaborative relationship with Teva, including:

-- · adverse decisions by Teva or the Joint Steering Committee regarding the development and commercialization of custirsen; - possible disagreements as to the timing, nature and extent of our development plans, including clinical trials or regulatory approval strategy; - loss of significant rights if we fail to meet our obligations under the Collaboration Agreement; - our limited control over clinical trials with respect to custirsen; - · changes in key management personnel at Teva that are members of the Joint Steering Committee; and - possible disagreements with Teva regarding the Collaboration Agreement or ownership of proprietary rights.
+- · adverse decisions by Teva or the Joint Steering Committee regarding the development and commercialization of custirsen; - possible disagreements as to the timing, nature and extent of our development plans, including clinical trials or regulatory approval strategy; - loss of significant rights if we fail to meet our obligations under the Collaboration Agreement; - our limited control over clinical trials of custirsen; - · changes in key management personnel at Teva, including in members of the Joint Steering Committee; and - · possible disagreements with Teva regarding the Collaboration Agreement, sharing of costs for clinical trials or ownership of proprietary rights.

-If we and Teva are unable to reach an agreement under the Clinical Development Plan, or if either we or Teva fail to perform our respective obligations or effectively manage our relationship, such occurrence could cause clinical trial, regulatory approval or development progress to be significantly delayed or halted, could result in costly or time consuming litigation or arbitration and could have a material adverse effect on our business.
+If we and Teva are unable to reach an agreement under the clinical development plan, or if either we or Teva fail to perform our respective obligations or effectively manage our relationship, any clinical trial, regulatory approval or development progress could be significantly delayed or halted, could result in costly or time-consuming litigation or arbitration and could have a material adverse effect on our business.